Okta-PAM-Resource-Kit/tutorials/opa/lab/step2.md

 In this step we are going to setup and configure Okta Privileged Access to be integrated into your Okta tenant.
-After this step is completed, we will have a working Okta Privileged Access application and users and groups provisioned into it.
+After this step is completed, we will have a working Okta Privileged Access application and users and groups will be provisioned into it.

 The following steps will be completed while you are logged into your Okta tenant.

 **Create Okta Privileged Access Groups**

 Select **Directory** > **Groups** from the navigation menu.